MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/msdtc/Get-DtcAdvancedSetting.md

 ## DESCRIPTION
 The **Get-DtcAdvancedSetting** cmdlet gets the advanced setting for Microsoft Distributed Transaction Coordinator (MSDTC).
-Use this cmdlet to queury the advanced setting information stored in the registry.
+Use this cmdlet to query the advanced setting information stored in the registry.
 You can query only one registry value at one time.
 Specify a DTC instance by using the **DtcName** parameter.
 If you do not specify an instance, the default value is Local.